-In the spirit of MVP, we designed our parties screen to house a vendors section, but didn’t design out any of the necessary flows to support how it would operate at that time.
+In the spirit of MVP, we designed our parties screen (essentially the contacts list for your claim file) to house a vendors section, but didn’t build out any of the necessary flows to support how it would operate at that time.

-During this meeting, we did some loose whiteboarding using Miro to address our teams’ assumptions and questions about vendor management.
+During this meeting, we did an assumption declaration exercise to address our teams’ assumptions and questions about vendor management.